 Cats are likely to have more problems with digestion when you introduce new foods into their diet.
 You can feed them leftover slow cooker cat food that they’re already used to eating, but if possible, introduce at least one new recipe per week.

-3) It’s also a good idea to take your pet to the vet for routine checkups to monitor their progress.
+3) Taking your pet to the vet for routine checkups to monitor their progress is also a good idea.
 If you’re doing everything correctly, there should be no problems within 1-2 months.

 Tips when doing homemade slow cooker cat food

-1) Try not to overcook or undercook the meat and vegetables in the slow cooker pot.
-You can test the food with a fork to see if it’s soft enough for your pet and add some more water just in case it gets too dry.
+1) Avoid overcooking or undercooking the meat and vegetables in the slow cooker pot.
+You can test the food with a fork to see if it’s soft enough for your pet and add more water in case it gets too dry.

-2) Buy organic ingredients so you can get rid of all of the chemicals in them.
+2) Buy organic ingredients so you can eliminate all the chemicals in them.
 Please make sure they’re fresh, too, so you don’t have to worry about your pet getting sick.

 3) You can also make a batch of food using a pressure cooker.
 It takes less time to cook, but you have to be very careful when doing this as they may suddenly start spewing out hot steam at any moment.